observablehq/framework/docs/getting-started.md

 #### `observablehq.config.ts`

-This is your [project configuration](./config) file, such as the pages and sections in the sidebar navigation, and the project’s title.
+This is the [project configuration](./config) file, such as the pages and sections in the sidebar navigation, and the project’s title.
 The config file can be written in either TypeScript (`.ts`) or JavaScript (`.js`).

 ### Installing into an existing project